Offer rate & tech performance: How to choose a B2B Buy Now, Pay Later provider

 Instead, seek out a B2B Buy Now, Pay Later provider whose solution supports frictionless online checkout.
 Modern architecture, built and optimised specifically for online commerce, should be high on your list of requirements.
 Leaders in this space will support you with ongoing performance monitoring and a highly reactive technical support team.
-Better still, look out for a provider like Hokodo who publish a transparent dashboard that allows merchants to monitor uptime and latency of their BNPL solution.
+Better still, look out for a provider that publishes a transparent dashboard that allows merchants to monitor uptime and latency of their BNPL solution.

 Interested in how Hokodo’s superior offer rate and tech performance could help increase sales on your online store?
 Book a demo today to find out more about our B2B Buy Now, Pay Later solution.

 Download our ebook today to help you identify the right payments partner for your business.